inUtil-info/node-red-contrib-whin/README.md

 ## Set-up and Usage:
 This package contains a configuration node, and a sender node which acts as a WhatsApp endpoint.
-The only thing required is a token, that can be retrieved by setting up Whin; just send your first text Whatsapp to +34 613 164 997, and you will get your token.
+The only thing required is a token, that can be retrieved by setting up Whin.
+To do so, just send a text Whatsapp with your mobile to +34 613 164 997 including the word signup, and you will get your token in a response text.

 Open the configuration node and fill in the fields *Phone* and *Token*, and you'll be all set.
 Note that the Phone and Token values are linked, this means that the node wont work if the phone